 Release your inner child – summer camps for adults – “More adults are opting for active summer camps as a way for them to enjoy the perceived carefree times of childhood.
 However, the real drivers of this interest in, and success of, adult summer camps are over-connectivity, work-life balance stresses, and sedentary lifestyles.”

-Over a year ago I was fighting a workplace depression.
-I was in a vicious circle where I stressed too much and as a result, I had a very hard time to focus.
-My brain wasn’t keen to do what I wanted it to (read, write, think, etc.).
+About a year ago I was fighting a workplace depression.
+I stressed a lot and had a very hard time to focus and get my brain to do what I wanted it to do (read, write, think, etc.).